mdeber/BRGenomics/README.md

 ## Known issues and limitations

+  - Currently no support for multicore processing on Windows
   - Currently no support for multiple fields in `getStrandedCoverage`
   - Certain gene names can cause `getDESeqDataSet` to return an error
-      - Systematic naming schemes work (e.g. ensembl IDs) while some lists of conventional gene names, i.e. “symbols”, will cause failure.
+      - Systematic naming schemes work (e.g. ensembl IDs) while some lists of conventional gene names, i.e. “symbols”, will cause failure
-  - In some contexts, using multicore causes `getDESeqResults` to return errors.
-If this occurs in your environment, set `ncores = 1`.
+  - In some contexts, using multicore causes errors in `getDESeqResults` If this occurs in your environment, set `ncores = 1`

 -----